microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Microsoft.Graph.Beta.CloudCommunications.md

 Delete navigation property recordings for communications

 ### [Remove-MgBetaCommunicationOnlineMeetingRegistration](Remove-MgBetaCommunicationOnlineMeetingRegistration.md)
-Disable and delete the meetingRegistration of an onlineMeeting on behalf of the organizer.
+Disable and delete the externalMeetingRegistration of an onlineMeeting.

 ### [Remove-MgBetaCommunicationOnlineMeetingRegistrationCustomQuestion](Remove-MgBetaCommunicationOnlineMeetingRegistrationCustomQuestion.md)
 Delete a custom registration question from a meetingRegistration object on behalf of the organizer.